 This film left us both shocked and a little disgusted.
 And to be honest, I was left in tears.
 I am incredibly sad at the lack of care of the animals that are raised, and the way they are packaged up for all of us to eat.
 I don’t know, maybe this is also a little bit of guilt.

 This film left my husband and I aware and even more motivated to grow and raise our own food.
 It was a decision that he suggested and we made together.
-And you know what, it is now included in our 2017 Homestead Goals.

 We already raise cattle and we now will be taking on meat chickens this spring and possibly hogs later on in the year.
 We will raise them organically right here on the farm.